 This theory states that human beings have an innate need to connect with nature and natural organisms.
 If we consider the theory of evolution, human beings lived and tried to adapt to the East African Savanna environment for millions of years.

-Today, we possess physical and psychological features which helped humans survive in that environment.
+Today, we possess physical and psychological features that help humans survive in that environment.

 As such, some suggest we can link our appreciation of plants and nature scenes to our genetic heritage.
 Also, our appreciation of animals may have been a result of our experiences.